 - Pearson Test of English (PTE): The minimum score of admission to a degree program or for non-degree admission is 59.

-The TOEFL, IELTS, or PTE scores must be less than two years old at the time of the student’s intended enrollment at The University of Alabama.
+The TOEFL, IELTS, Duolingo, or PTE scores must be less than two years old at the time of the application.